Naveenan-25/M3_Bus_Ticket_Reservation/1_Requirements/README.md

 * You can ask any sort of queries to them and they will answer in the best possible ways.
 They will also let you know about various bustickets offers so that you can get discounts on your bus booking.

 * Online shopping became popular because of this thing.
-You get lots of discount and coupon codes which help you save money while bus booking.
-Check today for mybustickets offers and mybustickets coupons to save more.
+You get lots of discount and coupon codes which help you save money while train ticket booking.

 * No hidden catch or charges are there.
 It is very simple to book online and you get an overview of the entire process.